rdeits/rdeits-vim/README.markdown

-# Janus: Carlhuda's vim Distribution
+# Janus: Rdeits' modification of Carlhuda's vim Distribution
+(Below is mostly copied from carlhuda/janus)

 This is a basic distribution of vim plugins and tools intended to be run on top of the latest MacVIM snapshot.